Elections

 Other candidates in the Republican primary have called for increased transparency, investments in Idaho’s children and stricter immigration enforcement.

-Who leads the Democratic race?
+Who won the Democratic race?

 Idaho has not elected a Democratic governor in decades, and has a Republican supermajority in the Legislature.